inflation/goldberg_emulator/Readme_release.txt

 The contents of this file are: appid=DLC name
 See the steam_settings.EXAMPLE folder for an example.

+Depots:
+This is pretty rare but some games might use depot ids to see if dlcs are installed.
+You can provide a list of installed depots to the game with a steam_settings\depots.txt file.
+See the steam_settings.EXAMPLE folder for an example.

 App paths:
 Some rare games might need to be provided one or more paths to app ids.
 For example the path to where a dlc is installed.
 This sets the paths returned by the Steam_Apps::GetAppInstallDir function.
 See steam_settings.EXAMPLE\app_paths.EXAMPLE.txt for an example.